Disneyland Area Hotel Reviews & Rankings

 Total Score: 18

 Here you’re paying a significant premium for that Disney’s in the name.
-The reality is that this used to be an ordinary ‘ole off-site hotel that Disney purchased and lightly decorated with a beach theme.
+Currently in the midst of a reimagining to turn it into Pixar Place Hotel, it’s also a construction zone right now.
 If money is an issue, stay at a comparable-quality-but-cheaper off-site hotel.
 If money is no issue, go for the vastly superior Disneyland Hotel or Grand Californian.
 Read and see more in our full Disney’s Paradise Pier Hotel Review

 Pros: Fun beach style; on-site Disneyland Resort perks